NicolasGagne/NOT-StaticIP/Readme.md

-The gold is to create a python routine to update the IP adress if you dont have a static IP
+The gold is to overcome the problem of not having a static by using a DDNS provider and automatic update the IP with your current one.

-I use the following DDNS privider: https://www.dynu.com/en-US/ You can find the documentation at: https://www.dynu.com/Resources/API
+I use the following DDNS privider: https://www.dynu.com/en-US/

-Usage:
+Note: This will update all the IP for all the domain under that account

+How to:

+- Setup an account on the dynu.com site and make sure it working properly.
-Get your own API Key form the dynu.com site and put it in the file private.py
+- Get your own API Key the and put it in the file private.py; Documentation at: https://www.dynu.com/Resources/API
+- Run on the same network as the server.

+Coming soon:

+- Timer function to permit to work continuously
+- Executable version for other language